mnek1t/Sport-Store_ASP_NET_CORE/step-4.md

     }
 </div>
 ```
-- To create the layout view for the administration tools, add to the `Views/Admin` folder a `_AdminLayout.cshtml` Layout Razor View.
+- To create the Layout Razor View for the administration tools, add to the `Views/Admin` folder a `_AdminLayout.cshtml` Layout Razor View file.
 ```
 <!DOCTYPE html>
 <html>